Normalization for multimodal type theory: A primer on

 \subsection{Standard combinators within \MTT{}}

 \NewDocumentCommand{\Triv}{}{\mathsf{triv}} \NewDocumentCommand{\Comp}{}{\mathsf{comp}}

-As the assignment $m \mapsto \LockCx{\Gamma}$ is pseudofunctorial, its adjoint action on types is likewise functorial \emph{up to propositional equality}.
+As the assignment $\Gamma \mapsto \LockCx{\Gamma}$ is pseudofunctorial, its adjoint action on types is likewise functorial \emph{up to propositional equality}.
 In particular, there are equivalences $\Triv : \Modify[\ArrId{}]{A} \to A$ and $\Comp : \Modify{\Modify[\nu]{A}} \to \Modify[\mu\circ\nu]{A}$:

-Each modality $\Modify[\mu]{-}$ also satisfying axiom \emph{axiom K} \ie{}, they preserve finite products.
-In practice, this axiom serves as an internalization of functoriality as it provides a canonical comparison map $\Modify{A \to B} \to \Modify{A} \to \Modify{B}$.
+Each modality $\Modify[\mu]{-}$ also satisfies the modal principle referred to as \emph{axiom K} \ie{}, they preserve finite products.
+In practice, this property serves as an internalization of functoriality as it provides a canonical comparison map $\Modify{A \to B} \to \Modify{A} \to \Modify{B}$.
 In fact, we can prove a dependent version of this map as in Birkedal et al.~\cite{birkedal:2020}: